-Now the rotated version will definetly exist and the next time you run the operation Blender will just toggle between the rotated and non rotated version of the image.
+Now the rotated version will definitely exist and the next time you run the operation Blender will just toggle between the rotated and non rotated version of the image.

 This gets us some more control.
 We get to rotate all projections by 90 degrees at the same time.
 But we still can’t rotate every projection angle individually.

 The other method is to use a node group.
 The math behind this node group was made by MartinZ on blenderartists and the node group was then put together by Nathan_boder.
 You can read the full forum thread here.
 However, the download links seems to be broken.
 But you can get the blendfile here.
 You need 2.80 or later to open it.
 A 2.79 version is available from the thread above.

 Append all node groups from the file.
 Use the node group called “texture preferences” instead of the texture coordinate node and pipe it straight to your image texture.
 This node uses the flat projection method so change from box to the default flat.
 Notice here how we lose the blend slider when we use this method.
 This is one of the drawbacks.
 The seams that might be however, may not be so obvious and if this way of texturing can save us UV Mapping and still gives us enough control, then we might have saved ourselves some time.